fieldtrip/website/workshop/cuttingeegx/squids_vs_opms.md

 Unlike SQUID systems, which have standard coregistration strategies, OPMs don't have a single standard.
 In this tutorial, we coregister the OPMs with the MRI using an optical 3D scanner which captures the participant’s facial features along with the OPM helmet ([Zetter et al., 2019](https://www.nature.com/articles/s41598-019-41763-4)).

 This tutorial combines the FieldTrip tutorials on [preprocessing of Optically Pumped Magnetometer (OPM) data](tutorial/preprocessing_opm/) and [coregistration of Optically Pumped Magnetometer (OPM) data](tutorial/coregistration_opm/).
 It does not cover follow-up analyses (like source reconstruction) which in principle should not differ from the SQUID follow-up analyses, or alternative coregistration methods which are covered in the tutorial on [coregistration of Optically Pumped Magnetometer (OPM) data](tutorial/coregistration_opm/).

 ## Background

 In this tutorial we will use recordings made with 32 OPM sensors placed in an adult-sized “smart” helmet with a total of 144 slots.
 This helmet is called “smart” as each slot allows the sensor to slide in until it touches the head surface, regardless of the head size and shape.
 To limit head movements we mounted the helmet on a wooden plate.

 To acquire a measurement for each of the 144 helmet slots, we divided the experiment into six runs.
 To maintain the participant's head fixed between runs, we kept 9 sensors around the participant’s head fixed for all the runs.
 The remaining 23 sensors were moved to different helmet slots in each run to cover the whole scalp as homogeneously as possible.

 ### The dataset used in this tutorial

 The data for this tutorial was recorded with a 32-sensor FieldLine HEDscan v3 system with a so-called smart helmet.
 Each OPM sensor has one channel that measures the normal component of the magnetic field.

 We perform a left median nerve stimulation experiment on a single participant in both the SQUID and the OPM system.
 We expect to find a dipole 20 ms post-stimulation in the right primary somatosensory area ([Andersen & Dalal, 2021](https://pubmed.ncbi.nlm.nih.gov/34089874/); [Buchner et al., 1994](https://link.springer.com/article/10.1007/BF01211175)).

-The dataset can be downloaded from our [download-server](https://download.fieldtriptoolbox.org/workshop/cuttingeegx).
+The dataset can be downloaded from our [download server](https://download.fieldtriptoolbox.org/workshop/cuttingeegx).

 ## Procedure

 In this tutorial for the SQUIDs we will take the following steps:

 - Define trials and read the data using **[ft_definetrial](/reference/ft_definetrial)** and **[ft_preprocessing](/reference/ft_preprocessing)**
 - Removing artifacts using **[ft_rejectvisual](/reference/ft_rejectvisual)**
 - Compute the averaged ERFs using **[ft_timelockanalysis](/reference/ft_timelockanalysis)**